TheCodecOfficial/Bento/README.md

 ## Usage

-To export a scene as a Nori XML, go to `File > Export > Nori (.xml)`.
+To export a scene as a Nori XML, first make sure you're in object mode.
+Then go to `File > Export > Nori (.xml)`.
 Choose a path and filename, and adjust the export settings as needed.
 Then click `Export Nori XML`.

 ![export settings](export_settings.png)